QIICR/QuantitativeReporting/docs/install.md

 # Installation

-SliceTracker should be available as an extension in the nightly version of 3D Slicer, starting Nov 24, 2016.
+QuantitativeReporting should be available as an extension in the nightly version of 3D Slicer, starting Nov 24, 2016.
 We always suggest that you use the latest (nightly) version of the software when you try it for the first time.

 Download the latest nightly release for your platform from http://download.slicer.org.